salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

     Position: [1000 918 560 420]
        Units: 'pixels'

-  Show all properties
+  Use GET to show all properties
 ```

-…A click on the "Show all properties" prints out the full list of the figure properties to the command window, which matches the list of properties that you can find in the [Properties Inspector](#figure-properties).
+…A click on the "Use GET to show all properties" link prints out the full list of the figure properties to the command window, which matches the list of properties that you can find in the [Properties Inspector](#figure-properties).

 The figure handle can be used to set the properties of a figure using the *dot notation* syntax as follows: